 Iran's Supreme Leader Mojtaba Khamenei, in first remarks, vows to avenge martyrs, keep strait closed

-Mojtaba Khamenei's statement was read out on state television by a news presenter.
+Mojtaba Khamenei's statement was read out by a presenter on state television.

-DUBAI: Iran will avenge the blood of its martyrs, keep the Strait of Hormuz closed and attack United States bases, new Supreme Leader Mojtaba Khamenei said on Thursday (Mar 12) in a statement read out on state television by a news presenter, his first remarks since succeeding his slain father.
+DUBAI: Iran will avenge the blood of its martyrs, keep the Strait of Hormuz closed and attack United States bases, new Supreme Leader Mojtaba Khamenei said on Thursday (Mar 12) in a statement read out by a presenter on state television, his first remarks since succeeding his slain father.

 In the defiant address, Khamenei said the US must close all its bases in the region.
 The strait, which runs past Iran's coast and supplies a fifth of the world's oil, should remain shut to put pressure on the enemy, he said.